What is an ACH hold? Why it happens and how to resolve it

 ACH holds are a routine occurrence for any transaction that takes place over the ACH network, governed by the regulatory body Nacha.
 But for businesses, these holds can create ripple effects, from delayed payments to cash flow disruptions.
 They may even impact vendor relationships or payroll schedules if you don't manage them effectively.

-A few other key terms to know are:
+A few other key terms to know:

 - ACH deposit: An electronic transfer of funds between banks using the ACH network, commonly used for direct deposits, bill payments, and other routine transactions